 Best cameras for food photography

 There are a lot of digital cameras these days, and having so many options to choose from can be tricky.
-I first would be to start reading reviews and take a look at some food photography resources that can help you choose the right camera for photographing food.
-Do a little research on the market and see what other photographers use.
+I would first start reading reviews and take a look at some food photography resources that can help you choose the right camera for photographing food.

 Research: the distance between an idea and its realization.– David Sarnoff

 But which camera is best for shooting food?
 Just like a chef needs a great set of knives, if you want to make a good investment and get stunning food photographs, you should totally use a DSLR camera.
 It really shines when it comes to features and price.